Zero Emissions World

 Logo revamping

-There were already some (re)designs of the logo, but it didn't exactly match the new direction.
-The old ones also caused issues within a design system as it couldn't adapt to different use-cases, formats & platforms well.
-So we set out to create a new one.
+Past (re)designs of the logo didn't match the new direction & tone we wanted.
+The old ones also lacked a design system so it couldn't adapt to different use-cases & formats well.

-We animated it to resemble the emissions we're trying to reduce.
-While unused, we created multiple versions of the gas-shape logo that could be used as a alternative for specific countries or types of projects e.g., creating a more dynamic identity.
+We created multiple iterations to find a versatile symbol & look that would stand out compared to similar NGO's.
+We landed on an abstract Z-shape with an incorporated zero & percentage mark.
+It's animated to resemble the emissions we're trying to reduce.
+We created a dynamic identity by making multiple versions of the logo mark that could be used as a alternative for specific countries or types of projects e.g.

 Logo revamping